VictorDutto/nlp_symbolic/README.md

 The second one is a logistic regression

 The third and last one is a machine learning solution based on FastText and embedding words

+### Architecture

+This project modules are in the src folder
+The data is a single, thus, is left in the root, with the notebook aswell, given the small amount of files